Spice Up Your Life: Writing and recording

 In May 1997, the Spice Girls did a promotional trip to North America in support of their second single "Say You'll Be There", which included a performance on the Mexican television show Siempre en Domingo in Acapulco.
 According to Emma Bunton, their visit to Mexico was the inspiration behind the song's "Latin feel".
 The song was written by the Spice Girls with the songwriting team Richard "Biff" Stannard and Matt Rowe.
 In an interview with Music Week, Stannard commented about their initial ideas for the song: "We were talking about Bollywood films, the colours and how the Spice Girls could present themselves.
 It was a matter of how do we get everything in to one song?"
-Rowe recalled about the chaotic experience of the recording process of "Spice Up Your Life":
+Rowe recalled the chaotic experience of the recording process of "Spice Up Your Life":

 It had been booked in, that they were coming in to record their next single, and write it, with us.
 It was at Whitfield Street Studios and there was going to be an MTV crew there filming them as they did this, which there was.
 Well, how on earth can you possibly do this?
 You can't write and record a song in half-an-hour with a film crew watching.

 The session was interrupted constantly, with label executives entering the building, phoning the group, or throwing things through the window.
 Eventually, when the producers ordered the filming crew to leave the room, the group managed to finish the song.
 The vocal recording was completed the same day, and instead of taking turns, the five members went inside the isolation booth and recorded the chorus together.
 Brown commented that for this reason the final mix sounds "spontaneous and full of energy".